Ben's Double-Threshold Day

-• Double‑threshold day: Ben splits his session into two parts – a longer “LT1” (first lactate threshold) run and a faster “LT2” (second lactate threshold) run.
+- Double-threshold day: Ben structures his session in two phases.
+A longer LT1 (first lactate threshold) run followed by a faster LT2 (second lactate threshold) run.

-• Pace focus: He targets ~3:30‑3:35 min/km for LT1 and ~3:05 min/km for LT2, which is roughly his 10K race pace.
-For more on finding and training at this specific effort, check out our guide on Mastering the 10K: Proven Training Plans, Pace Strategies, and How a Smart App Can Elevate Your Performance.
-He emphasizes feeling the effort rather than chasing an exact split, especially on windy days.
+- Pace focus: targets are around 3:30-3:35 min/km for LT1 and around 3:05 min/km for LT2, about his 10K race pace.
+For guidance on training at this intensity, see Mastering the 10K: Proven Training Plans, Pace Strategies, and How a Smart App Can Elevate Your Performance.
+He prioritizes effort quality over precise pacing, especially on windy days.

-• Workout structure: 4 × 6‑minute runs at LT1 effort (≈3:30 min/km) with 1‑minute standing recoveries, followed later by 20 × 400 m repeats at LT2 effort (≈3:05 min/km) with ~30‑second jog recoveries.
-This is a classic example of advanced interval work; if you’re looking to understand the principles, our guide to Mastering Interval Training: Science-Backed Workouts and How a Smart App Can Personalize Them is a great resource.
+- Workout structure: four 6-minute runs at LT1 effort (around 3:30 min/km) with 1-minute standing recovery, followed by 20 x 400 m repeats at LT2 effort (around 3:05 min/km) with around 30-second jog breaks.
+This is advanced interval work.
+For the fundamentals, see Mastering Interval Training: Science-Backed Workouts and How a Smart App Can Personalize Them.

-• Practical tips: Warm‑up with drills and strides, keep the body loose after a marathon, monitor lactate (aim ~2 mmol/L for LT1), and don’t over‑cook the morning session.
+- Practical tips: warm up with dynamic drills and strides, keep mobility work going post-marathon, track lactate (target around 2 mmol/L for LT1), and don’t push too hard in the morning portion.

 Warm‑up: 10‑15 min easy + 4‑6 × 100 m strides